GRIEF IN THE GARDENS

-In collaboration with Wilson Support Center and long-time Grassroots Gardener, Ms. Gerldine Wilson of the Victoria Avenue Community Garden, Grasroots Gardens established our Grief in the Gardens program in the Spring of 2019.
+Grasroots Gardens established our Grief in the Gardens program in the Spring of 2019.
 This innovative program explores how gardening can help people cope with grief.
 To date, we have offered two different components of programming focused on community grief: our They That Sow in Tears workshop and a Community Candlelight Vigil.
-We are looking to expand the Grief in the Gardens program in 2021.
-Contact our Executive Director, Jeanette, to learn more if interested in participating in programming or supporting this effort as a funding partner.

 They That Sow in Tears Workshop

 They That Sow in Tears is a psychoeducational workshop for people who are grieving and want to learn to use their garden as a positive tool to help them cope with their grief.
-We were able to offer the workshop once in person at the Victoria Avenue Community Garden and once on Zoom in 2020.
-In both workshops, participants had the opportunity to journal about their experience of loss, create a concrete stepping stone to take home and to choose a plant in memory of a loved one.
+We were able to offer the workshop once in person at the Victory Community Garden and now several times on Zoom.
+In November, 2021, we customized a session for homicide loss survivors.
+In each workshops, participants had the opportunity to journal about their experience of loss, create a concrete stepping stone to take home and to choose a plant in memory of a loved one.
 The workshop is co-facilitated by Gerldine Wilson,a long-time Grasroots Gardener, poet and writer as well as Jeanette Koncikowski, our Executive Director who has a background in trauma counseling and Abigail Unger, a grief counselor and Director of the Wilson Support Center at Hospice & Palliative Care Buffalo.
 Workshop participants have shared that the program was "extremely helpful" in processing their loss and 100% of participants have said they would recommend the program to a friend who was grieving.

 Community Candlelight Vigil 2020